The Magpie Rewards Program

 Once upon a time, the Magpie Rewards Program involved slips of paper, because the internet hadn't been invented yet my ex-wife never got around to [insert technobabble here].
 And inevitably, people lost those slips of paper, and then nobody was happy, and THIS IS WHY WE CAN'T HAVE NICE THINGS.

-But we live in the future now, and I no longer have to reinvent the wheel every time I want to change my website, and you no longer have to try to keep track of eleventy-three tiny pieces of paper.
+But we live in the future now, and I no longer have to reinvent the wheel every time I want to change my website (NO I’M NOT STILL BITTER WHY DO YOU ASK) and you no longer have to try to keep track of eleventy-three tiny pieces of paper.
 Which is pretty awesome for both of us, and also for trees.

 See that little banner that says "Magpie Rewards" down at the bottom of your screen?
+(It might just be a little gift icon if you're on mobile.)
 Make sure you're logged into your account, then click the banner and see what happens.
 Go ahead, I'll wait.

 Pretty awesome, right?